xiaohuiyan/BTM/README.md

     	pt_input	string, path of training docs
     	pt_outdir	string, output directory

-2) Inference topic proportions for documents, i.e., P(z|d):
+2. Inference topic proportions for documents, i.e., P(z|d):

-    $ ./btm inf <type> <K> <pt_input> <pt_outdir>
+        $ ./src/btm inf <type> <K> <pt_input> <pt_outdir>
     	K	int, number of topics, like 20 type	 string, 4 choices:sum_w, sum_b, lda, mix. sum_b is used in our paper. pt_input	string, path of training docs
     	pt_outdir	string, output directory

   There are two scripts in "script/" to help you run a toy example in "data" directory.

-3) run a toy example
+3. run a toy example

        $ bat.sh

-4) Results display
+4. Results display

        $ python script/tran.py

 Output the topics with top 10 words of the toy example.

-## Input & Output ##
+## Input & Output Format ##

-1 Input
+1. Input

  The input file contains all the training documents.
 Each line records a short text doucment, and word indexes (starts from 0) seperated by space.
-See the toy example in data/doc_wids.txt
+See the toy example in *data/doc_wids.txt*.

-2 Output
+2. Output

  The estimation program will output into the directory "pt_ourdir":
-- pw_z.k20  a K*M matrix for P(w|z), if K=20
+ - pw_z.k20: a K*M matrix for P(w|z), suppose K=20
-- pz.k20   a K*1 matrix for P(z), if K=20
+ - pz.k20:   a K*1 matrix for P(z), suppose K=20

  The inference program will produce:

-- pz_d.k20 a N*K matrix for P(z|d), if K=20
+ - pz_d.k20: a N*K matrix for P(z|d), suppose K=20

 ## History ##

-2013-8-28     Add online BTM.

-2013-6-1      Add the process of single word document Inference.

-2013-5-6      add a doc_infer_sum_w inference procedure.

-2013-5-5      v0.2, add Doc and Dataset class.
-We change the input
-			  from biterms to word sequences.
-Example is the test/doc_wids.txt.

-2012-09-25    v0.1
+- 2012-09-25, v0.1

-Feel free to contact: Xiaohui Yan(xhcloud@gmail.com)
+If there is any question, feel free to contact: [Xiaohui Yan](http://shortext.org "Xiaohui Yan")(xhcloud@gmail.com).